platformsh/platformsh-docs/docs/src/integrations/observability/blackfire.md

 ### On other Dedicated Infrastructure

-Open a support ticket with the Backfire Server ID, Server Token.
+Open a support ticket with the Backfire Server ID and Server Token.
 Our support team will install it for you.

 To find your server credentials navigate to your [Organizations List](https://blackfire.io/my/organizations) > Select an Organization > Select an Environment > Go to the Settings/Environment Credentials menu.